CedarwoodInsights/CedarwoodInsights/README.md

-- 👋 Hi, my name is Mike Hawkins, and I'm a consultant data engineer at Cedarwood Insights.
+- 👋 Hi, my name is Mike Hawkins, and I'm a data engineer at Cedarwood Insights.
 - 👀 I’m interested in data engineering, data science, cloud computing and the internet of things.
 - 🌱 I love to immerse myself in all things high tech and to learn smart new ways of doing stuff.